PlasticRanger

 Types of TPU Films

-There are three main types of TPU film available in the market – Polyester, Polyether, and Polycaprolactone.
+Three main types of TPU film are available in the market – Polyester, Polyether, and Polycaprolactone.

 Polyester Polyether Polycaprolactone

-Constructed by ester subunits joining with each other by a method called ring-opening polymerization Made by ether subunits combining in a process called ring-opening polymerization Similarly, Produced by caprolactone subunits linking with each other by a process called ring-opening polymerization.
+Constructed by ester subunits joining with each other by a method called ring-opening polymerization Made by ether subunits combining in a process called ring-opening polymerization Similarly, Produced by caprolactone subunits linking with each other by ring-opening polymerization.

 Compatible with PVC and other polar plastics Slightly lower in terms of gravity than serval grades of polyester & polycarbonate Exhibits inherent toughness and resistance to polyester-based TPUs